ojalaw/Formula_One_Quiz/README.md

 ![Image of starting light animation](README-images/starting-light.png "Optional title")

 **Question Counter**
-I included a question counter and accomponying progress bar for better user experience.
+I included a question counter and accompanying progress bar for better user experience.
 This will count questions up for 1-10 and the progress bar will fill accordingly.

 ![Image of question-counter](README-images/question-counter.png "Optional title")